philc/book-notes/slack - tom demarco.md

       like the best of all worlds.
 But it wasn't.
 I was walking away from the challenge of management to return to work I knew cold.
 The relief it gave me was the relief of retreat."
   * Why management is hard
-    * Unlike engineering, the problems are not well-defined what makes a good solution is not black and white.
+    * Unlike engineering, the problems are not well-defined, and what makes a good solution is not black and white.
     * The skills are inherently difficult to master.
 * Culture of fear (chap 13)
   * The paradox of over-staffing
-    * "the nature of project work is that whatever it is you're about to build, the early conceptual phases are crucial.
+    * "The nature of project work is that whatever it is you're about to build, the early conceptual phases are crucial.
 But this kind of conceptual work can't be done with a crowd of people.
 A staff of no more than six might make perfect sense while the first-cut design decisions are made.
 Burdening the project with an extra fifty people at this stage will only make the work go slower."